 Skip to main content

-I'm Dylan, and Fighting Entropy is my one-human software consultancy, organized around exactly that.
-Every engagement is a small wager that we leave a system more ordered, more useful, more alive than we found it.
-And that someone on the other end gets a little more of their life back.
+I'm Dylan, and Fighting Entropy is my one-human software consultancy.
+Every engagement is a small wager: I'll leave a system more ordered, more useful, and more alive than I found it, and hand someone on the other end a little more of their life back.

 Why this matters